Alan having the time of his life at Tribe Fest. 🙂

 Afterwards, we made our way to Heritage Park to meet with other season ticket holders who had used their points to play Catch on the Field.
 We watched Cody Allen work a quick 9th to cap the Indians 4-1 win over the Twins (the first MLB win of Shane Bieber’s career) from the Frank Robinson statue.

 When it was time to enter the field, we dodged the sprinklers and set up to play catch in right field.
 The rubberized ball skipped pretty well along the outfield grass, so we played from a pretty good distance.
-The Indians gave us a ball to play catch with as well.
+The Indians gave us a ball to play catch with as well (another Rawlings “C” ball, only softer and with a blue panel).
 We made it for approximately 15 minutes before Alan sought out one of the sprinklers to cool off.